Kataki-L/WSUP/README.md

 ## WSUP

-//its just a simple web design from my WorkShop university class. decided to push it here for some reasons...
+//its just a simple web design, WorkShop Class Homework... decided to push it here for some reasons...

 # Ali "Kataki" Esmaeili